 The creation of the museum in Toulon

 Installed since 1981, next to the clock tower, it is one of the few historic sites in the city to survive the Second World War.

 The museum illustrates the history and the implantation of the French navy in Toulon by an exceptional collection of models of ships, paintings and archives which testify to the importance and the influence of the military port on the city.

 The memory of the arsenal, essential to the development of the city

-Today, the arsenal is not known well but Base Defense Toulon.
-It is a key economic player in the Toulon region, employing more than 20 000 people.
-His famous shipyard located in La Seyne sur Mer also employed thousands of people since its creation in 1711 until its final closure in 1987.
+Today, the arsenal is no longer called but Toulon Defense Base.
+It is an essential economic player for the Toulon region, which employs more than 20 000 people.
+Its famous shipyard at La Seyne sur Mer has also employed thousands of people since its creation in 1711 until its final closure in 1987.